Mebrie-Filli27/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 10 shows how to change directory to previous one.
 Script 11 shows list of all files in curret,parrent and /boot dir in order.
 Script 12 shows about opening a file.
+Script 13 shows how to create symbolic link.